-Well, of course, all three plays a part in the story but essentially the student is describing the neighbour and the fact that he is so stubborn and inconsiderate.
+Well, of course, all three play a part in the story, but essentially the student is describing the neighbour and the fact that he is so stubborn and inconsiderate.

 I hope you can start to see what I mean about using stories here.

 What if the topic was about an object?

 No problem.
 There is a story in everything.